Videos Podcasts Articles Newsletters Media Inquiry

 "At a minimum, all professionals — lawyers, teachers, journalists and others — should take notice when the state says it can ban the topics about which a fellow professional can speak."

-PLF fights for the Marquette County Road Commission against the EPA and there are high stakes for the high court in election 2016.
+PLF fights for the Marquette County Road Commission against the EPA and Florida officials are restricting free speech and promoting trespassing.

 Feds poison St. Lucie River and evade clean water act, and a Florida Keys land grab is for the birds.